ADMITTED STUDENT CHECKLIST

 Send your final transcripts.

-- Submit a final transcript from your college upon completion of your most recent course work.
+- Submit a final transcript from your college upon completion of your most recent course work to WMU Admissions at email@example.com.
 This is an important step as it can affect your ability to register for future terms and may also affect your financial aid and housing status.

 Get your parking permit and Bronco Card.